Through the Looking Glass (Lost): On the island

 The Others intend to attack the camp and kidnap pregnant women for scientific research.
-The survivors are tipped off by the "Other" Karl (Blake Bashoff) and plan to kill the Others with dynamite-rigged tents.
-Sayid Jarrah (Naveen Andrews), Jin Kwon (Daniel Dae Kim), and Bernard Nadler (Sam Anderson) remain at the beach, tasked with shooting the tents while the rest of the survivors journey with Danielle Rousseau (Mira Furlan) to the radio tower to communicate with Naomi Dorrit's (Marsha Thomason) nearby ship.
+The survivors are tipped off by the Other Karl (Blake Bashoff) and plan to kill the Others with dynamite.
+Sayid Jarrah (Naveen Andrews), Jin Kwon (Daniel Dae Kim), and Bernard Nadler (Sam Anderson) remain at the beach, tasked with igniting the dynamite while the rest of the survivors go with Danielle Rousseau (Mira Furlan) to the radio tower to communicate with Naomi Dorrit’s (Marsha Thomason) nearby ship.

-The Others arrive, and while Sayid and Bernard detonate their tents, Jin misses his target, which results in their capture.
-After hearing only two explosions, James "Sawyer" Ford (Josh Holloway) and Juliet Burke (Elizabeth Mitchell) turn back to see if they can help.
-Hugo "Hurley" Reyes (Jorge Garcia), who was not allowed to accompany Sawyer and Juliet because of his weight, drives the van he found onto the beach, and the captives gain the upper hand, killing the remaining Others with the help of Sawyer and Juliet.
+The Others arrive, and while Sayid and Bernard detonate their targets, Jin misses, which results in their capture.
+After hearing only two explosions, James "Sawyer" Ford (Josh Holloway) and Juliet Burke (Elizabeth Mitchell) go back to the beach.
+Hugo "Hurley" Reyes (Jorge Garcia) drives the van he found onto the beach, and the captives gain the upper hand, killing the remaining Others with the help of Sawyer and Juliet.
 Tom (M.C.
-Gainey) surrenders but Sawyer shoots him anyway.
+Gainey) surrenders but Sawyer kills him as revenge for kidnapping Walt.